 Even more information

-If you want a more "intimate" look-see at me, click on over to A Little Background Information.
-It's a list of my a few of my favorite things, like favorite novel (James Clavell's Shogun with his Tai-Pan a lose second), favorite movie (King Kong, not Tin Cup), and favorite whiskey (10-year-old Laphroaig) that will give you a small sense of who I am.
+If you want a more “intimate” look-see at me, click on over to A Little Background Information.
+It’s a list of my a few of my favorite things, like my favorite novel (James Clavell’s Shogun with his Tai-Pan a close second), my favorite movie (King Kong, not Tin Cup), and my favorite whiskey (10-year-old Laphroaig) that will give you a small sense of who I am.